Fact checking the fact checkers

 What Climate Feedback gets wrong in its attempted takedown of CO2 Coalition commentary

-On Earth Day this year, the Washington Times published an op-ed that I wrote titled “There is no climate emergency – We love CO2 and so should you.”
+On Earth Day of 2021, the Washington Times published an op-ed that I wrote titled “There is no climate emergency – We love CO2 and so should you.”
 Not long after publication, the paper’s Facebook post on the commentary was labeled “false and misleading” and their ad for it was rejected.
 This was based on a lengthy “fact-check” titled Washington Times presents list of false and misleading statements about the impacts of CO2 and climate change by Climate Feedback (CF).
 It was composed by eight scientists and upon detailed review of their “fact-check,” it became clear why they were not labeled “experts.”

 In order to rebut this review, I asked six of the top experts in the world in various fields related to climate change to assess the statements by the Climate Feedback reviewers for accuracy and validity.
 All the scientists I consulted are members of the CO2 Coalition, a non-profit scientific coalition based in Arlington, Va.
 All agree that there is no man-made climate emergency.

 Since many of the sections contain duplicative statements alleging various supposed “false” claims and statements in my commentary, I have distilled them to eleven primary statements of supposed “fact” used to “debunk” the op-ed.
 Climate Feedback claims and quotes are in red.

 In each case, we find that the Climate Feedback reviewers are the scientists providing muddled, misleading, and false information.

 Download the pdf here for the entire rebuttal.Greg”s Rebuttal 2021 05 21b